frequency-chain/frequency/designdocs/passkey_p256.md

 - Some possible optimizations
   - **Compressed Public Key**: Currently passed Public Key is in **Cose** format, and it's between 70-73 bytes.
-      If the client can parse the Cose Public Key can extract the compressed encoded key.
-This Public Key can get reduced to 33 bytes.
+      If the client is capable of parsing the Cose Public Key, it can extract the compressed encoded key.
+This process can reduce the size of the Public Key to just 33 bytes.
   - **Challenge data deduplication**: Currently the challenge data is duplicated in `expected_challenge` and in it's serialized format inside `passkey_client_data_json`.
 If the client is able to parse `passkey_client_data_json` and replace the `challenge` field value with an empty string, then during the